pedrolucaspalma/Valoriza.js/README.md

 # Valoriza
-This repo is from a personal project I developed during a bootcamp made by Rocketseat.
+This repo is from a personal project I developed during an online bootcamp.

 ## What it is